DanZemlyansky/SPTweak/README.md

 **SPTweak** is a desktop-style tool built with Python, Flask, and PyWebView that helps you easily browse, view, and edit `.json` config files from your installed SPT mods. built this to get familiar with flask and because i have a ton of mods on my server and i find myself editing config files alot 😅

+**requires an spt install or atleast a folder with a config.json or /config/config.json path**
 ---

 ## 💡 Features